-COMMUNICATION 7600:
+COMMUNICATION

-- 500 HISTORY OF JOURNALISM IN AMERICA 3 credits A review and analysis of the historical evolution of journalism in America, focusing primarily on newspapers, magazines, radio, television. - WOMEN, MINORITIES AND NEWS 508 3 credits Study of images of women and minorities in U.S. news, along with the power women and minorities have as decision-makers in the news industry.
+HISTORY OF JOURNALISM IN AMERICA

+A review and analysis of the historical evolution of journalism in America, focusing primarily on newspapers, magazines, radio, television.

+WOMEN, MINORITIES AND NEWS

+Study of images of women and minorities in U.S. news, along with the power women and minorities have as decision-makers in the news industry.

-NEW MEDIA WRITING 3 credits Prerequisite: 201 or permission of the instructor.
-This class will look at how today's profes-516 sionals practice online publishing.
+NEW MEDIA WRITING Prerequisite: 201 or permission of the instructor.
+This class will look at how today's profes practice online publishing.
 Students will work on writing and reporting skills need in New Media.

-- NEW MEDIA PRODUCTION 517 3 credits Prerequisites: 375 or permission of the instructor and 516.
-Covers practical application of software to create on-line multimedia documents and explores design ideas for New Media con- - 520 MAGAZINE WRITING 3 credits An advanced writing class designed to develop the specialized reporting, researching, and writing skills needed in consumer and specialized business magazines today. - COMMERCIAL ELECTRONIC PUBLISHING 3 credits - This advanced class allows an in depth investigation of the business and production principles of electronic publishing of magazines. - COMMUNICATION IN ORGANIZATIONS 535 3 credits Overview of theories and approaches for understanding communication flow and practices in organizations; including interdepartmental, networks, superior-subordinate, formal and informal communication
+NEW MEDIA PRODUCTION

+Prerequisites: 375 or permission of the instructor and 516.
+Covers practical application of software to create on-line multimedia documents and explores design ideas for New Media con-

+520 MAGAZINE WRITING An advanced writing class designed to develop the specialized reporting, researching, and writing skills needed in consumer and specialized business magazines today.

+525 COMMERCIAL ELECTRONIC PUBLISHING 3 credits This advanced class allows an in depth investigation of the business and production principles of electronic publishing of magazines.

+COMMUNICATION IN ORGANIZATIONS

+Overview of theories and approaches for understanding communication flow and practices in organizations; including interdepartmental, networks, superior-subordinate, formal and infor-

 ANALYZING ORGANIZATIONAL COMMUNICATION 3 credits Prerequisite: 535 or permission.
-Methodology for in-depth analysis and application of com-munication in organizations; team building, conflict management, communication flow.
-Indi-536 vidual and group projects; simulations.
+Methodology for in-depth analysis and application of communication in organizations; team building, conflict management, communication flow.
+Individual and group projects; simulations.

-- TRAINING METHODS IN COMMUNICATION 537 3 credits Prerequisite: 345 or permission.
-Principles and concepts in the design and delivery of com-munication training programs; integration of theory and methodology; presentation skills; matching methods and learner needs. - HEALTH COMMUNICATION 538 3 credits This course presents an overview of health communication theory and research issues in interpersonal, small group, organizational, public relations, and mass media contexts. - WOMEN, MINORITIES, AND MEDIA 546 3 credits Examination of the media's portrayal of white women and people of color and the roles of media decision-makers as powerful counterparts to these images. - THEORY OF GROUP PROCESSES 554 3 credits - Group communication theory and conference leadership as applied to individual projects and seminar reports. - PUBLIC SPEAKING IN AMERICA 557 3 credits Survey and critical analysis of major speakers, speeches and speech movements in American history.
-Examines how style and content of American speaking influenced events and reflected their times. - LEADERSHIP AND COMMUNICATION 3 credits Theories of leadership and communication across public, organizational, small group, interper-559 sonal, and political contexts.
+TRAINING METHODS IN COMMUNICATION Prerequisite: 345 or permission.
+Principles and concepts in the design and delivery of communication training programs; integration of theory and methodology; presentation skills; matching methods and learner needs.

+HEALTH COMMUNICATION This course presents an overview of health communication theory and research issues in interpersonal, small group, organizational, public relations, and mass media contexts.

+WOMEN, MINORITIES, AND MEDIA Examination of the media's portrayal of white women and people of color and the roles of media decision-makers as powerful counterparts to these images.

+THEORY OF GROUP PROCESSES Group communication theory and conference leadership as applied to individual projects and seminar reports.
+PUBLIC SPEAKING IN AMERICA

+Survey and critical analysis of major speakers, speeches and speech movements in American history.
+Examines how style and content of American speaking influenced events and reflected their times

+LEADERSHIP AND COMMUNICATION Theories of leadership and communication across public, organizational, small group, interpersonal, and political contexts.
 Assessment tools provided.
 Guest speakers.

-ADVANCED MEDIA WRITING 562

-Prerequisites: 20, 280, 387, or equivalent.
+ADVANCED MEDIA WRITING3 credits Prerequisites: 201, 280, 387, or equivalent.
 Practical applications of script writing principles and techniques, focusing on the skills and discipline required to finish an entire script.

-NONLINEAR VIDEO EDITING 3 credits Prerequisites: 280 or equivalent.
+ADVANCED AUDIO/VIDEO EDITING Prerequisites: 280 or equivalent.
 Advanced computerized multi-track audio and video editing.
-568 Theory and practice of multi-track sound mix for video productions.
+Theory and practice of multi-track sound mix for video productions.

-THEORIES OF RHETORIC 571
+THEORIES OF RHETORIC THEORIES OF RHETORIC3 credits